What is Physical Therapy?

 CPA Code of Ethics

-The Essential Competency Profile for Physiotherapists in Canada was developed to describe the essential competencies that physiotherapists must demonstrate upon entry to the profession (for initial registration/licensure) and maintain throughout the course of their careers.
+The Competency Profile for Physiotherapists in Canada was developed to describe the essential competencies that physiotherapists must demonstrate upon entry to the profession (for initial registration/licensure) and maintain throughout the course of their careers.
 These essential competencies must be exercised wherever a physiotherapist practices and in the course of whatever the physiotherapist is practicing.

 Saskatchewan Physiotherapy Association (SPA)